 Greenwashing refers to companies who use misleading eco-friendly claims to promote their products or services, but don’t follow through with established energy efficient practices and reduced waste.

 With all the environmentally conscious consumers out there, many companies are endeavoring to convince buyers that their products or practices have a minimal impact on the natural world.
 But sometimes these claims are disingenuous.
-How do you know?
-You can check out companies’ claims and advertisements at Green Washing Index.

 It’s important to understand that it is possible to take a long-term, sustainable approach to building and home design and to realize that we can live here without diminishing the earth.
 By planning for future generations we can reduce our impact and live more responsibly.